zowe/docs-site/docs/appendix/server-component-manifest.md

 - **`schemas`**

-  Defines the location of json schema files that are compatible with certain portions of Zowe as denoted by each child property.
+  (Required) Defines the location of json schema files that are compatible with certain portions of Zowe as denoted by each child property.

   * **`configs`**

-    Defines the location of the json schema file which extends the Zowe Component base schema.
+    (Required) Defines the location of the json schema file which extends the Zowe Component base schema.

 - **`build`**